fsi-tue/fachschaftsempfaenger/docs/source/development.rst

     cd fachschaftsempfaenger
     python setup.py develop --user

-3. Install a django development server on your machine with
+3. Create a django project structure on your machine with

 .. code:: bash